Common Trucking Accident Factors

 Improperly maintained vehicles are an accident waiting to happen.
 Though states require regular inspections and maintenance for trucking companies, guidelines are often ignored.
 Faulty equipment like defective tires, or worn out brakes can lead to accidents.

 Due to their weight and size, commercial trucks can’t stop as quickly as smaller vehicles.
 It’s also more difficult, if not impossible, for them to drive around road hazards that occur unexpectedly.
-Wet roads, snow and ice can make it that much harder for a large truck to stop, hence truckers must drive slower and more carefully.
+Wet roads, snow, and ice can make it that much harder for a large truck to stop, hence truckers must drive slower and more carefully.

 If a truck’s cargo isn’t loaded properly the chance for an accident to occur becomes that much greater.
 Loads that are unbalanced or improperly secured can cause a vehicle to tip, or a driver to lose their load in transit, putting themselves and other drivers at serious risk.

 If you or someone you love is involved in a truck accident, you need a truck accident attorney in Michigan with the experience and the resources to fight for you.
 You need MUSSIN & SCANLAND, PLLC.
 Trucking companies and insurance companies are very aggressive when it comes to these types of cases.
-Scott and Jerard and the team of MUSSIN & SCANLAND, PLLC will achieve the results you or loved one deserve.
+Scott and Jerard and the team of MUSSIN & SCANLAND, PLLC will pursue the results you or your loved one deserve.